AichaSidiya/KSABikes/README.md

 ## Purpose
 <!--Purpose of the project-->
-This poject is a website dedicated for KSABikes, which is a website to advertiseEffat University book Club (leader and members).
+This poject is a website dedicated for KSABikes, which is a website to advertise KSABikes.
+P.S: This github is only a part of the entire website.
+I worked on this part while my collegues worked on the rest.
+Note that the data provided in the table is minimal and not accurate it is just for the sake of viewing the functionality of the project.
+As this website is still not fully working and its data is private.

 <!--Header 2 description of the project-->
 ## Description

-<p style="text-align: justify;"> This project will create a database for the club where the name, email and id of the members will be stored, it will also store a list of all the books they read and the events they organized.
-The website will display this information for all users, but it will also include a join us option for any new student who would like to be part of the club.
-After registering a student will log in and a profile will be created for her.
-The profile can be edited or deleted by the student.
-She will also be able to fill a form to discuss the book she read; she can later edit it the form.
-All users can register to attend the events organized by the club.
-Finally, the admin which is the club leader can add new event or edit existing ones and can delete books from the database.A contact option is also provided any user can leave a message to the club.</p>

 <!--Header 3 front end-->
 ## FRONT-END
 We have a total of 3 pages.